AndreiHondrari/technologies-exploration/zeromq/s28_dealer_to_dealer/README.md

   actor T as Tester

-  participant X as Central Dealer participant A as Worker Dealer 1 participant B as Worker Dealer 2
+  participant X as Central Dealer participant A as Satellite Dealer 1 participant B as Satellite Dealer 2

   %% initialization
   T ->>+ A : start